dhutapratama/docs/cache.md

 <a name="managing-locks"></a>
 ### Managing Locks

 Atomic locks allow for the manipulation of distributed locks without worrying about race conditions.
-For example, [Laravel Forge](https://forge.laravel.com) uses atomic locks to ensure that only one remote task is being executed on a server at a time.
+For example, [Lets Forge](https://forge.laravel.com) uses atomic locks to ensure that only one remote task is being executed on a server at a time.
 You may create and manage locks using the `Cache::lock` method:

     use Illuminate\Support\Facades\Cache;